Md-Soliman-Ali/Java-Programming/src/main/java/Loop/README.md

 5. Write a program to find the factorial of a given number.

 6. Write a program to check if a number is prime or not.

+7. Write a program to reverse a number